 Speaking of strains, make sure your probiotic has a good blend of them.
-The most effective strains for UTI management are lactobacillus, bifidobacterium, and lactobacillus rhamnosus GG, which has been clinically proven to reduce the side effects of antibiotics.
-Utiva’s Probiotic Power includes all three strains in a vegan, acid-resistant DR Capsule.
+A mixture of various Lactobacillus strains and Bifidobacterium has been shown to reduce the side effects of antibiotics, helping restore the gut and vaginal microbiome (i.e. healthy bacteria).
+Utiva’s Probiotic Power includes these strains in a vegan, acid-resistant DR Capsule.
 Our probiotic is also shelf-stable, gluten-free, dairy-free, and made in Canada.

 But don’t simply look for the name of the strain.
 Check to see how many of each strain are included in each dose.
 Aim for a substantial amount of the right strains to optimize your gut and urinary tract health.

 And don’t forget: probiotics contain living, active cultures.
 To keep them that way, keep them refrigerated!